hmrc/ukim-auth-checker-api-roadmap/source/documentation/index.md

 - UKIMS Checker API v1.0 will not be ready for use in production until the UKIMS Checker API service goes live.

 ## Related documentation
-- UKIMS Checker API v1.0 reference guide
+- UKIMS Checker API v1.0 reference guide [here](https://developer.qa.tax.service.gov.uk/api-documentation/docs/api/service/ukim-auth-checker-api/1.0/oas/page).
-- UKIMS Checker API v1.0 service guide
+- UKIMS Checker API v1.0 service guide [here](https://developer.qa.tax.service.gov.uk/guides/ukim-auth-checker-api-service-guide/)
-- UKIMS Checker API v1.0 testing guide (tbd)
-- UKIMS Checker API v1.0 technical interface specification (tbd)

  **Note** It’s important to make sure that your customers are equipped to use the new API and have the proper registration details, such as Government Gateway credentials, and that you’ve prepared them to make transit declarations.